Judo-Security/Judo-Node-CLI/README.md

 --inputfile=<filename> 		Secret file to be secured.

 --ip="192.168.1.1" 		White list ip address.
 Note: to specify more than one IP, use the --ip switch more than once.
+For range of IP's use CIDR block.

+--ipdeny="192.168.1.1" 		Black list ip address.
+Note: to specify more than one IP, use the --ipdeny switch more than once.
+For range of IP's use CIDR block.

 --machine="computer name" 	White list machine name.
 Note: to specify more than one machine name, use the --machine switch more than once.